-***This watch site is maintained by the Global Health Justice Partnership at Yale University in collaboration with the Sex Workers and Allies Network as a public tool to monitor the history, funding, and operations of the LEAD program in New Haven and keep it accountable to its intended purpose to divert low-level criminal offenders from arrest to case management and social services.
+This watchsite is maintained by the Global Health Justice Partnership of Yale Law School and School of Public Health in collaboration with the Sex Workers and Allies Network of New Haven as a public tool to build accountability and transparency through monitoring the history, funding, and operations of the pilot LEAD pilot program in New Haven.

-What is the New Haven LEAD (Law Enforcement Assisted Diversion) Program?
+What is the New Haven pilot LEAD (Law Enforcement Assisted Diversion) Program?

 In November 2017, the City of New Haven launched a pilot version of a pre-booking diversion program known as Law Enforcement Assisted Diversion (LEAD).
-The LEAD model, originating in Seattle, aims to reduce criminal legal system involvement for individuals who commit - or are at risk of committing - certain low-level offenses.
-LEAD may be offered case management and social services instead of being arrested.
-The overall goal is harm reduction for the participant, their families and the community.
+The LEAD model, originating in Seattle, aims to reduce criminal legal system involvement for individuals who commit “law violations driven by unmet behavioral health needs.”
+In the LEAD model, police officers are generally given discretionary authority at point of contact to divert individuals who commit (or are at risk of committing) certain low-level offenses to case management and social services, instead of traditional prosecution and criminal legal system proceedings.
+The offenses eligible for diversion are generally street-level “petty offenses”, such as those associated with drug use, houselessness, mental illness, poverty and sex work.
+The claimed overall goal is harm reduction for the participant, their families, and the community.

 What is the LEAD National Support Bureau?